Alx-Benjamin/AQ3D-Bot/README.md

     * Automatically detects enemies and attacks them using customizable skills and attack rotations.
     * Includes options for jumping while attacking for added combat effectiveness.
     * Checks for death and automatically uses potions or clicks the revive button if needed.

+* **Automated Farming:**

+    * Farm Specific mobs, while ignoring others
+    *
+    * Checks for death and automatically uses potions or clicks the revive button if needed.

 * **Configurable Skills**